This is a classic case of Live and Learn.

 We would agree with very little of what we had to say about Goat’s Head Soup as a recording when we wrote about it back in 2011 — and for the previous 35+ years since I first played a domestic original.

-Having done a big shootout for the album in 2016 we now know there most certainly are great sounding pressings to be found, because we found some.
+Having done a big shootout for the album in 2016, we now know that there most certainly are great sounding pressings to be found, because we found some.
 The data are in, and now we know just how wrong we were.
 In our defense, let me just ask one question: Did anybody else know this record was well recorded?
 I can find no evidence to support anyone having ever taken such a contrarian position.

 But we’re taking that position now.
-All it takes is one great sounding copy to show you the error of your ways, and we had more than one!
+All it takes is one great sounding copy to show you the error of your ways, and we had more than one.

 Here’s what we had to say back in 2011.
 After having played dozens of copies and never hearing the record sound good, can you blame us?

 This domestic Rolling Stones Records pressing has an A++ side one and an A+ side two.
 It was dramatically better than most of the copies we played it against, but I want to make it clear that the sound is still pretty rough.
 There just are not amazing sounding copies of this album out there, but this one was clearly a big step up from the average pressing.
 It gives you more energy, more presence, more weight down low and more extension up top than the typical copy.
 If you’re a die-hard Stones fan who wants a good copy of this one for your collection, you’ll have a tough time doing much better than this.
 Casual Stones fans looking for great sound would be better served waiting for a Hot Stamper copy of Let It Bleed, Beggars Banquet or Sticky Fingers.